sci-code-as/diggit.api.hint-generator/README.md

 # Introduction:

-Welcome to this short exercise in making a python-program.
+Welcome to the practice problem part where you will be presented two entry-level tasks in making python-program.

-We'll make something pretty basic here, but it's a good exercise to try.
 ## Requirements:
+1. Loom
+2. IDE
+3. Python
+4. Commands to run the programs and to request hints

+#### Loom:
+1. Download Loom application for desktop via: https://www.loom.com/desktop

 You'll need to have Python 3.X installed and be able to run programs from the terminal/command prompt.